What is your standard turnaround time?

 give you a safe reasonable expectation of how long your order could take but our hope is to finish your order more quickly.

 Standard turnaround can be broken down in two parts.
 Once your order form, music,

-and deposit have been received it will usually take between 2-3 weeks for your test
+and deposit have been received it can take around 8 weeks for your test

 pressings to be shipped.
 Once you approve your tests and all of the components

 (jackets, inserts, stickers, etc.) have been received it typically takes another 8

 weeks for your order to be completed.
 We must stress that this timeframe is not set in